smwade/Yelp-Prediction/README.md

 2. $ mkdir raw_data (place the raw data from yelp here)
 3. $ mkdir data (this is where the cleaned data will go)
 4. $ jupyter notebook (Starts session in the browser)
-5. Navigate to file you want
+5. Navigate to data_cleaning
+6. open and run data_exploaration_and_cleaning.ipynb (clean small dataset)

 ## Content
 - raw_data